-- Of all his accolades, he is most proud of juror feedback, such as these unsolicited comments from a Jury Foreperson: “Mr. Murray, I wanted to convey to you what a comprehensive and methodical case you presented to the jurors over these past weeks.
+- Of all his accolades, he is most proud of juror feedback, such as these unsolicited comments from a Jury Forewoman: “Mr. Murray, I wanted to convey to you what a comprehensive and methodical case you presented to the jurors over these past weeks.
 There was hardly a juror in that room who didn’t at one time voice that of all the attorneys present, any one of them would hope for your representation.
 Your demeanor was professional, non-judgmental, non-condescending and sans ‘smoke and mirrors’ tactics.
 Thank you for an eye-opening experience.”

 Jim is married to Lynne Bivona and has a son and daughter.
-He was raised on a farm on the Fort Peck Reservation in Eastern Montana.
+He was raised on a farm and ranch on the Fort Peck Reservation in Eastern Montana.
 He plays folk and country music when he has time, and for many years has caught the occasional gig with his brother in their Northwest band, Smoke Creek.